arinar/slQuery/README.md

 Selection on situational compounds
 ----------------------------------

-To search for complex model situations, use combinators to describe the relation of two or more selection elements to each other.
+To search for complex model situations, use _combinators_ to describe the relation of two or more elements matched by block-selectors.

 ### Hierarchy Combinators